 A pristine example of the unique craftsmanship involved in antique-style halo engagement rings, the contrast of the sapphires might easily be lost among the diamonds, but the bold, rich blue hue makes the overall effect just spectacular.

 Sometimes, when we look at a really fine example of any type of jewelry, it’s difficult to know where to start.
 Not because there’s no obvious start point, but because there are so many, and this is one of those pieces!

 In this halo diamond engagement ring with a pavé setting, a superb cushion cut sapphire is the crowning glory of the ring, bezel set with a halo of cut diamonds.
-The pavé continues around the top if the gallery, with further sapphires punctuating the seemingly endless parade of beauty.
-Slightly unusual in that the mount is platinum on gold, the further contrast between diamond, sapphire and band is almost overwhelming in its demand for attention.
+The pavé continues around the top of the gallery, with further sapphires punctuating the seemingly endless parade of beauty.
+Slightly unusual in that the mount is platinum on gold, the further contrast between diamond, sapphire, and the band is almost overwhelming in its demand for attention.

 Fancy Yellow Diamond Halo Ring

 Simple in its design, but exquisite in its appearance, the rare 1.38ct yellow diamond is bezel set in platinum on gold and enhanced by the halo of antique diamonds.
 Two further diamonds on the shoulders and some very fine openwork in the gallery all make for a wonderful “less-is-more” effect.

 The triple wire band adds a finishing touch that takes this rare beauty to the next level.

 Pros and Cons of Vintage Halo Engagement Rings